The 2015 Queen's Birthday Long Weekend is from Saturday 11th to Monday 13 June 2016.

 Queen's Birthday is a public holiday in Australia, as we are a member of the Commonwealth of Nations with the monarch of the United Kingdom being head of state.
-Queen Elizabeth is the reigning Queen of the Commonwealth and in 2015, the Queen's Birthday in Melbourne will be held over the weekend June 6 to 8.
+Queen Elizabeth is the reigning Queen of the Commonwealth and in 2015, the Queen's Birthday in Melbourne will be held over the weekend June 11 to 13.

 Elizabeth II (Elizabeth Alexandra Mary) was born on the 21st April 1926, is the constitutional monarch of 16 sovereign states, head of the Commonwealth of Nations, Supreme Governor of the Church of England and Defender of the Faith.

-Why do we celebrate the birthday in June, when the Queen's birthday is in April?
+Why do we celebrate in June, when the Queen's birthday is in April?

 2nd Monday in June